 During block processing:

-Upon activation at block F
+Upon activation at block F:

-onwards, the normal delayed root scheme applies where each block contains the post-state of its parent.
+The activation block F MUST contain the post-state root of its parent block F-1.
+This is achieved by initializing chain.last_computed_state_root to the current state root before processing block F. From block F+1 onwards, the normal delayed root scheme applies where each block contains the post-state of its parent.

 The separation of state root computation from block validation removes the primary latency bottleneck in block production and validation.
 Proposers and builders no longer need to compute the state root within the same slot, enabling faster block building and validation.